Charixfox/HD120-Controller/README.md

 5 | Blue channel value

 ##### Sync Timing
-When global mode item 6 ius set to a rate above zero, the controller will enter Sync Timing Mode.
+When global mode item 6 is set to a rate above zero, the controller will enter Sync Timing Mode.
 At the speed of the rate, it will move stage settings to live, then send a "Ping" across Serial, consisting of a single question mark.
 Stage settings can be configured by the computer immediately after receiving a ping and they will be set to live on the next beat.
 WARNING: The serial port MUST be read by the computer when Sync Timing is enabled otherwise the serial buffer on the controller will overflow and hamper performance severely.

 ##### Fan settings: